TheBeardofKnowledge/TBOK-Win11Optimizer/ReadMe.md

    15. Hide the "meet now" button in the taskbar (related to #13 above)
    16. Set the taskbar search box for icon only for less wasted space (works the same)
    17. Disable Cross-device resume (optional, but skip this if you use "your phone"
+   18. Disable MS Sticky keys hotkey because leaving something on shift is as bad as caps lock

+8. Debloat and removal of wasteful scheduled tasks
-   18. Disable MS Copilot (standard, not M365 co-pilot)
+   1. Disable MS Copilot (standard, not M365 co-pilot)
-   19. Disable Microsoft Office logging
+   2. Disable Microsoft Office logging
-   20. Disable Microsoft Office Client Telemetry and verbose logging
+   3. Disable Microsoft Office Client Telemetry and verbose logging
-   21. Disable Microsoft Office "Customer Experience Program"
+   4. Disable Microsoft Office "Customer Experience Program"
-   22. Disable Microsoft Office Feedback
+   5. Disable Microsoft Office Feedback
-   23. Disable MS Sticky keys hotkey because leaving something on shift is as bad as caps lock

-8. Gaming Improvements
+9. Gaming Improvements
    1. Reset High Precision Event Timer preconfigured so Windows will redetect on next boot
    2. Enable Hardware Accelerated GPU scheduling (will only work if your hardware supports HAGS)
    3. Enable Optimizations for Windowed Games